FBDevCLagos/react-zero-to-ninja/README.md

 HTML form elements work a little bit differently from other DOM elements in React because form elements naturally keep some internal state.
 Form has the default HTML form behavior of browsing to a new page when the user submits the form.
 However, it is convenient to have a JavaScript function that handles submission and also has access to the data the user submitted.
-The standard way to acvhieve this is, is using a technique called *Controlled Components*
+The standard way to achieve this is, is using a technique called *Controlled Components*

 - Controlled Component: Is a component that takes its current value through `props` and notifies changes through callbacks like `onChange`.
 A parent component "controls" it by handling the callback and managing its own state and passing the new values as props to the controlled component.
 You could also call this a "dumb component"